 Getting to Georgia

 At the time of writing, flights into Georgia are seriously limited.
 Some flights are only operating to allow Georgian nationals to exit the country and entry is only permitted via certain airports.
-It may be possible to purchase a flight which you are then not able to board.
+It may be possible to purchase a flight that you are then not able to board.
 We actually did this but were able to spot our mistake and rectify it before disaster struck!
 The website of the Georgian Civil Aviation Authority publishes comprehensive flight schedules which will allow you to see which flights are available.

 We flew via Schiphol Amsterdam with Georgian Airways.
-Prior to our flight, we emailed the Georgian Airways desk in Amsterdam to check we could board the flight.
+Prior to our flight, we emailed the Georgian Airways desk in Amsterdam to check if we could board the flight.
 They asked for a copy of our acceptance letter which they said they would forward to their representative at the airport.
-When we tried to check-in, we were advised to go to the ticket desk so that someone could check our paperwork.
+When we tried to check in, we were advised to go to the ticket desk so that someone could check our paperwork.
 We presented our acceptance letter which, in our case, was sufficient.
 We were then able to get our boarding pass and board the plane without a problem.

 Arriving in Georgia

 When we landed in Tbilisi, all passengers underwent thermal scanning as they walked through the terminal.
 In our case, we did not receive a PCR test.
 When we reached a checkpoint, our passports were checked and we were taken straight through passport control.
 We collected our luggage and went outside to the taxi rank which is patrolled by security.
 Your transfer should be handled by your hotel.
 It's a good idea to get a contact number for your hotel in case your transport doesn't turn up on time (like ours).

 We were driven to the hotel where we were met by our host dressed in full PPE.
 He took our details, explained the rules, and showed us to our room.